-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.

-PCS notes the existence in the Prospectus of a covenant to provide all the Article 7 information.
+PCS notes the existence of a covenant in the Prospectus to provide such information.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale